shaloml/MinCodeForGPT/README.md

 # File Minifier

-A powerful .NET console application for minifying and consolidating multiple source code files into a single text file.
+A powerful cross-platform console application for minifying and consolidating multiple source code files into a single text file.
 Designed specifically for preparing code for AI model interactions (like ChatGPT/Claude) by removing comments and unnecessary whitespace while preserving code functionality.

 ## 🌟 Features